WayArts/log-ios-client/Readme.md

 # Log-mvp
 Log-mvp is a project for keeping a wellbeing diary.<br>
-It is a app that helps to maintain and view wellbeing.<br>
+It is an app that helps to maintain and view wellbeing.<br>
 Log-mvp is one of the projects from the series WayArts.

 ### Functions